vaga/.dotfiles/README.md

 .dotfiles
 =========

-These are my MacOS / Ubuntu dotfiles.
+These are my MacOS dotfiles.
 You'll find my config for my favorite tools:
- - bash
+ - zsh
- - vim
+ - nvim
  - git
  - and more!

 Dependencies
 ------------

- - [rcm](https://github.com/thoughtbot/rcm) is a management suite for dotfiles
+ - [chezmoi](https://chezmoi.io) is a management suite for dotfiles
- - [pack](https://github.com/maralla/pack) is a package manager for vim8

 Install
 -------

- - `rcup && rcup -v` — This second run picks up changes to the `~/.rcrc` file from the first run.
- - `pack install`
+ - `chezmoi init git@github.com:vaga/.dotfiles.git`